bede/vespasian/README.md

 ### Installing Vespasian

-- If your Mac has an Intel processor, skip this step.
-Otherwise, using Terminal, run:
+- If using a Mac with an Intel processor, skip this step.
+Otherwise, run:

   ```bash
   arch -x86_64 zsh